uptoratlen/gsArchivPDFDownloader/README.md

 ```
 Info: Important change - since 0.5.6 a new gs_credential.json is used to seperate credentials from other settings
 ```
+Here is the link to the GS forum: https://www.gamestar. de/xenforo/threads/schon-mal-alle-hefte-aus-dem-plus-archiv-geladen-wenn-nein-dann.470604/

 ### Demo Video
 Check this small demo Video: